 Design an interactive map with modes of transportation that actually move across the ocean.

-Invite students to research maps of North America and Europe.
+Invite students to investigate maps of North America and Europe.
 Locate New York City and Paris, France.
 Find out about various current modes of transportation between the two cities, including times, flight or cruise paths, distances, vehicle weights, and speeds.
 Locate similar information about Charles Lindbergh's first transatlantic flight.

-Once research is complete, distribute poster board and Crayola® Erasable Colored Pencils and Color Sticks to students.
+Once research is complete, distribute poster board and Crayola® Erasable Colored Pencils and/or Color Sticks to students.
 Using colored pencils or color sticks, students draw a map (to scale) showing the two continents and the Atlantic Ocean from New York City to Paris.